• Home /

 Low Down Payment Alternatives To Using a 401(k)

-Using a 401(k) to buy a home is unnecessary for most first-time buyers.
-Most mortgage companies allow low- and no-downpayment mortgage loans, and the typical first-time home buyer rarely makes a large down payment anyway.
+Most mortgage lenders allow low- and no-downpayment mortgage loans, and the typical first-time home buyer rarely makes a sizeable down payment anyway.
+The typical first-time home buyer makes a down payment of approximately seven percent.

 Conventional 100